 What Is Long-Tail Keywords?

-Definition
+Long-Tail Keywords Definition

 Search phrases containing three or more words that are more specific and typically less competitive than short, broad keywords.

-Why It Matters
+Long-Tail Keywords: Why It Matters

-How It Works
+Long-Tail Keywords: How It Works

 These multi-word phrases are less competitive than broad terms, making them easier to rank for with a newer or lower-authority site.
 Their specificity also signals stronger purchase intent — someone searching "best running shoes for flat feet under $150" is far more likely to buy than someone searching "running shoes".

-Instead of targeting "web design" (extremely competitive), a boutique agency targets "affordable web design for small businesses in Brisbane" — a long-tail phrase with realistic ranking potential within 3–6 months.
+Instead of targeting "web design" (extremely competitive), a boutique agency targets "affordable web design for small businesses in Brisbane," a long-tail phrase with realistic ranking potential within 3–6 months.

 Quick Facts